· ai and git · 12 min read

 git log --follow -p -- src/auth/middleware.js # full history of a single file

-git blame is invaluable now because it shows whether a line was written by a human, committed through an AI workflow, or part of older code the AI may have modified without fully understanding the context.
+git blame is now one of the most important commands because it shows whether a line was written by a human, added through an AI workflow, or is part of older code that the AI may have changed.

-I cannot stress this enough.
-Every PR now has lots of code, and 75% of it will be AI-generated – guaranteed.
-So it’s your duty to pull it locally, run it, test it, click around.
+I can’t stress this enough.
+Every PR now contains a lot of code, and about 75% of it will be AI-generated.
+It’s your responsibility to pull it locally, run it, test it, and explore the changes.

-If the PR added an auth flow, try logging in with bad credentials.
-If the PR added a payment form, see what happens when the network drops.
-The diff tells you what changed.
-Running the code tells you if it works.
+If the PR added an auth flow, try logging in with incorrect credentials.
+If it added a payment form, see what happens if the network fails.

 Best practice: the PR author should write Given/When/Then acceptance criteria with a checkbox for each scenario.
-The reviewer can then pull the branch and tick each one off while walking through the actual flow – no guessing, no missed edge cases.
+The reviewer can then pull the branch and tick each one off as they walk through the actual flow.

 git cherry-pick -n <commit-hash>

-This pulls the changes into your working directory and staging area, but doesn’t commit.
-Super useful when you want to review changes before committing, combine multiple cherry-picks into a single clean commit, or verify that the changes work with what you already have before making them permanent.
+This command brings the changes into your working directory and staging area without committing them.
+It’s very useful if you want to review changes before committing, combine several cherry-picks into one clean commit, or check that the changes work with your current code before making them permanent.

 Everyone knows stash exists.
 Almost nobody uses it properly.
 The typical workflow is: